Mentoring

 Graduate Seminars

-I have facilitated graduate seminars on topics including Abolition, Indigenous Methods, and Race & Radical Placemaking.
-At UCSD, I will facilitate COMM296 in Spring 2025, which is only open to students in the Communication PhD.
+At UCSD, I facilitated COMM296 in Spring 2025, which is only open to students in the Communication PhD.
 I look forward to developing courses as part of the UCSD community in future years.